WCA Annual Awards

 Wisconsin Environmental Stewardship Award

 The award recognizes a Wisconsin cattle producer for their outstanding environmental stewardship practices and conservation achievements.
-At the national
+At the national level, these awardees are commended for their commitment to protecting the environment and improving fish and wildlife habitats while operating profitable cattle operations.

-2021 WCA Award Winners
+2025 WCA Award Winners

-The following individuals were honored for their outstanding contributions to Wisconsin's beef industry at the 2021 WCA Summer Tour.
+The following individuals were honored for their outstanding contributions to Wisconsin's beef industry at the 2025 WCA Summer Tour.

-Friend of Cattlemen
+Friend of the Cattlemen